The Business Value in the current market

-When assesing a business for valuation purposes the major criteria for the valuation is business profit or earnings before interest taxes.
+When assessing a business for valuation purposes the major criteria for the valuation is business profit or earnings before interest taxes.
 What are the annual sales for the business?
 More importantly, what is, is the net profit to the business after taking into account the owners salary?

 How long has the business been in operation for?
 Most business buyers would like to see the last three-year audited trading figures.
 Businesses which show a steady net profit increase over that period time are looked at more favourably.
-On the other hand if they see a decline, they see it as a red flag and usually probe into more significant details of the operation.
+On the other hand, if they see a decline, they see it as a red flag and usually probe into more significant details of the operation.

 What does the Business Actually Own?

-Are there any valuable the Business assets?
+Are there any valuable Business assets?
 What intellectual property and other intangible assets does the business for sale own?
 Does the firm have a brand which has developed much trust have a period of time?
 Are there any items which given the edge over other competitors in the industry?
 For example are there any patents, copyrights goodwill, trademarks and or intangible computer-based assets?

 Who actually runs the Business?